lilarokanas/gift-for-sam/README.md

 Just follow the directions above.
 Let me know if there are any issues.

 (I do not recommend looking at the code - it's funky in there.)

+P.S.
+I have no idea if this will totally work.
+I hope it does. 🤞